JordanCWard/TikTok-Project/README.md

 get ideas from tableau visuals on their site?

-2. Add Course 3 module 5 executive summary to GitHub
+2. Add Course 3 module 5 executive summary to GitHub, use example to create

 -->